 Although Cormatin is set amongst farmland it is surrounded by the best wine producing areas of Burgundy.
 Beaujolais is to the south, the Mâconnais vineyards to the south-east, and to the north are the Chalonnais and the Côte d'Or.
 You can follow the wine route past Beaune up to Dijon, on the way visiting the grand cru vineyards of Clos-Vougeot, Pommard and Nuits-St-Georges.

-If you are a cyclist this is the place to be.
 Cormatin is on the Voie Verte, a wonderful cycle and walking track which uses the old railway line and canal tow paths.
 It runs the length of southern Burgundy and provides easy cycling.
 Follow the directions at the junctions to visit villages and vineyards along the way.

 Most villages in the area have a series of waymarked walking trails of varying distances through forests and vineyards, providing breath-taking views over the countryside.

 Saône-et-Loire is famous for its lively markets.
 Cormatin has a few stalls on a Tuesday morning, but the Saturday morning market in Cluny is the regular meeting place for the locals.
 On Sundays the market at Chalon is well worth a visit too.
 On Wednesdays is the cattle market at St Christopher-en-Brionnais where you can admire the Charolais, the best beef cattle in France.